KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when reading, writing to, registering, or accessing in some other way an System.Windows.Xps.Packaging.XpsDocument.

-    throw [System.Windows.Xps.XpsPackagingException]::New("reading, writing to, registering, or accessing in some other way an System.Windows.Xps.Packaging.XpsDocument.")
+    throw [System.Windows.Xps.XpsPackagingException]::New('reading, writing to, registering, or accessing in some other way an System.Windows.Xps.Packaging.XpsDocument.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Windows.Xps.XpsPackagingException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Windows.Xps.XpsPackagingException.aspx)